CCAir: Piedmont Commuter

-CCAir was created in 1986 when Sunbird Airlines was renamed.
+CCAir was created on or about February 15, 1986 when Sunbird Airlines was renamed.
 Operating as a Piedmont Commuter / USAir Express code-sharing partner, its radio call sign was "Carolina".
 The CC stood for Carolina Commuter.
 Most of the employees were local people who were extremely loyal to the company.

 CCAir (beginning as predecessor Sunbird Airlines) had experienced a tremendous period of growth in the years 1985–1987.
-With the Piedmont/USAir merger, the company experienced a tremendous change in the compensation arrangements with their senior partner.
+With the Piedmont/USAir merger in 1989, the company experienced a tremendous change in the compensation arrangements with their senior partner.
 These problems eventually led to the company filing bankruptcy in order to protect themselves from creditors.
 Former CEO Ken Gann, was responsible for turning around the airline and restructuring it.
 CCAir was the first commuter airline to ever enter Chapter 11 bankruptcy and emerge profitable.

 CCAir began with a fleet of Cessna 402 "Businessliner" piston-engined aircraft as well as Beech 99 and Short 330 commuter turboprops.
 After the changeover to CCAIR the Cessna were retired and the Short 330's were replaced by the new Shorts 360.
 CCAir also acquired the British Aerospace BAe Jetstream 32, a pressurized turboprop aircraft which proved a poor choice as most flights were operated under 10,000 feet and maintenance costs were high.
 In the mid-90s code-sharing partner US Airways directed CCAir to begin the acquisition of DeHavilland Canada Dash 8 aircraft.